gdharanidharan/industryready/README.md

-## This is the Git tutorials by Dharanidharan
+## This is the new Git tutorials by Dharanidharan

 ## Second line added